Diggnation

 Diggnation is a tech-focused humor video podcast hosted by Kevin Rose and Alex Albrecht.
 Originally broadcast on Revision3, the first episode aired on July 1, 2005 and the last episode on December 30, 2011.
 This run of video podcasts was one of the most successful early video podcasts.

-Following a reunion of Kevin and Alex on The Kevin Rose Show in July 2024, it was decided to reboot Diggnation, with the first new episode of "Diggnation (rebooted)" being released in September 2024.
+Following a reunion of Kevin and Alex on The Kevin Rose Show in July 2024, it was decided to reboot Diggnation, with the first new episode of "Diggnation (Rebooted)" being released in September 2024.

+Background

 Producer David Prager suggested naming the Digg website "Diggnation".
 Rose decided on the simpler Digg for the website and Diggnation for the podcast.